Cycling Gels vs Real Food — Which Is Actually Better for Performance?

 Rides Under 90 Minutes

 You don’t need either, physiologically speaking.
 Glycogen stores from a normal pre-ride meal cover this duration for most efforts.
-If you’re riding hard intervals under 90 minutes and want to top up, a banana before you leave and water on the bike is sufficient.
-Spending money on gels for a sub-90-minute ride is mostly unnecessary.
+Riding hard intervals under 90 minutes?
+A banana before you leave and water on the bike is sufficient.
+Spending money on gels for a sub-90-minute ride is mostly unnecessary — the physiology simply doesn’t demand it.

 Rides of 2–3 Hours at Moderate Intensity

-Real food wins.
+Real food wins here.
 Bananas, rice cakes, a couple of Medjool dates, a homemade flapjack.
-Your gut is working fine at this intensity.
-Palatability matters more than absorption speed.
-Real food is cheaper, more satisfying, and creates less packaging waste.
-Save the gels for emergencies if you bonk unexpectedly.
+Your gut is working fine at this intensity, palatability matters more than absorption speed, and real food is cheaper and creates less packaging waste.
+Save the gels for genuine emergencies if you bonk unexpectedly — which, at this intensity, you probably won’t.

 Races or High-Intensity Rides Over 2 Hours

 Gels earn their place here.
-Hard efforts, repeated surges, criterium racing, competitive sportives with sustained high-intensity sections — these are the conditions gels were designed for.
+Hard efforts, repeated surges, criterium racing, competitive sportives with sustained high-intensity sections — these are the conditions gels were actually designed for.
 Stomach tolerance is compromised.
 Fast absorption matters.
 The convenience of a tear-and-consume sachet beats fumbling with a rice cake at 400 watts.
-Use them.
+Use them without guilt.

 Long Endurance Rides Over 4 Hours

-Mixed strategy.
+Mixed strategy is the answer.
 Real food for the first two-thirds, particularly if intensity stays below threshold.
-Gels or high-carb liquid mixes for the final portion when solid food becomes unappealing and fatigue accumulates.
-Adding caffeine gels in the final 60–90 minutes makes practical sense here — 40mg of caffeine has meaningful evidence behind it for late-ride performance.
+Gels or high-carb liquid mixes for the final portion — when solid food becomes unappealing and fatigue accumulates.
+Adding caffeine gels might be the best option in the final 60–90 minutes, as late-ride performance requires a meaningful stimulus.
+That is because 40mg of caffeine has solid evidence behind it for sustained output when glycogen is running low.

-Startled by how much money I was spending on Maurten products last season, I shifted to homemade rice cakes for all training rides and reserved gels exclusively for races.
+Frustrated by how much I was spending on Maurten products last season, I shifted to homemade rice cakes for all training rides using a simple Tuesday-night prep routine — sushi rice, salt, coconut oil, foil-wrapped portions in a zipper bag — and reserved gels exclusively for races.
 Performance didn’t drop.
 Gut issues didn’t increase.
 The grocery bill decreased noticeably.
-That’s the real-world experiment result after roughly eight months and somewhere north of 15,000km of riding on this protocol.
+That’s the real-world result after roughly eight months and somewhere north of 15,000km on this protocol.

 Subscribe for Updates